BenasB/Caesar-Cipher/README.md

 # Caesar-Cipher

 A simple program used for ciphering and deciphering Caesar cipher.
+Just a small program I quickly wrote out of curiosity.

 ### Possible improvements
 * Bad characters checking